-Region -Punjab, Haryana, U.P, Madhya Pradesh, Bihar and Rajasthan
+States - Punjab, Haryana, U.P, Madhya Pradesh, Bihar and Rajasthan

-Q17 What are millets?
+What are millets?
 Give brief description of the climatic conditions and producing states of the millets grown in India.

-Millets are coarse grains but have high nutritional value e.g., ragi-rich in iron, calcium.
+Millets are coarse grains but have high nutritional value e.g. ragi-rich in iron, calcium other micro nutrients and roughage.